rantaluca/Tennis-Ball-Trajectory-Tracking/README.md

-# Calcul de la trajectoires d'une balle de tennis à partir d'une video stereo

-# Calculating the trajectory of a tennis ball from a stereo video.
+# Computing the trajectory of a tennis ball using stereo video analysis.

 ------------------